Launch Date: August 08, 1989

 Launched in August 1989 by an Ariane-4 rocket, Hipparcos was a pioneering space experiment dedicated to the precise measurement of the positions, parallaxes and proper motions of the stars.
 The intended goal was to measure the five astrometric parameters of some 120,000 primary program stars to a precision of some 2 to 4 milliarcsec, over a planned mission lifetime of 2.5 years, and the astrometric and two-color photometric properties of some 400,000 additional stars (the Tycho experiment) to a somewhat lower astrometric precision.

 Having achieved the mission goals, operations ceased in March 1993.
 NASA provided some critical support to the mission.
-ESA is developing a successor mission to Hipparcos called Gaia.
+In December 2013, ESA launched a successor mission to Hipparcos called Gaia.

 Hipparcos helped to: